we-make-software/tech/README.md

 2.1.1 → 2.0.1.wms  # new release with no new library, bugfix continues

 ```
-`Note: "bugfix" includes small changes such as adding or changing functions or branches.`
+`Note: "bugfix" includes small changes such as adding or changing functions.`

 I have an idea.
 Before adding a library or fixing a bug, I write a short description of the change in a prepared text file.
 There can be separate files for each type of change: `prepare-library.txt` for new libraries or features, `prepare-function.txt` for bug fixes or small changes, and `prepare-release.txt` for release-specific notes.
 The Makefile reads the version file `[u64][u64][u64][u8]` and updates the numbers automatically: release increases for a new release, addlibrary increases when adding a library or feature (resetting bugfix), and bugfix increases when fixing a bug (release and addlibrary stay the same).
 Then the Makefile inserts the prepared text and the new version into `README.md` at the marker `we-make-software-going-to-upgrade-soon-be-passion`.
 After insertion, the prepared text files are emptied so they are ready for the next change.
 Commit messages just reference the version, for example: `Update version to 2.1.2.wms — check README.md for details`.
 Everyone can see what happened directly in `README.md`.